Quebec City – My City – Ma Ville

 Here is the end of our tour.
 I hope you enjoyed your virtual time in Quebec City.
 It truly is a city to put on your bucket list of places to see.
 You may end up staying a while.
 I hope that you will come by to visit our beautiful city, a city of charm, historical drama, excellent cuisine for every taste and budget, as well as ample opportunities to work off the calories.

 Was this post helpful to you?
-Let me know in a comment below.
+Please leave a comment below.